Environmental Construction Management

 Selected Project Experience

-Landserv was engaged to prepare a SMP for construction phase works of a new hospital in Victoria.
-The SMP was required to ensure the health and safety of construction workers during construction works and site activities that included the excavation and movement of contaminated soils.
+Landserv was engaged to prepare a SMP for the construction phase of a new hospital in Victoria.
+The SMP was required to ensure the health and safety of construction workers during site activities that included the excavation and movement of contaminated soils.